 - people looking to change things up!

-- Our favorite examples: sunflower, pumpkin, hemp seeds
+- Our favorite examples: sunflower, pumpkin, hemp, or sesame seeds

 - In moderation, dried fruit can be a great source of fiber, antioxidants, calcium, and vitamins.